nijine/buell-temp-controller/README.md

 I opted to leave out the Fuel Pulsewidth labels so that there was enough room to show meaningful output.
 The `*` in the bottom right corner means that the fan is turned on.

 There will be a flashing `X` in the bottom right corner if there is an error communicating with the ECM.

+## Implementation notes
+Use of the `delay()` function is discouraged for complex arduino applications, but the alternative `millis()` is a little more complicated to use, so I opted to keep the initial implementation of this code simple, especially because there's no reason to continue program operation outside of the existing delays (like for reading other arduino inputs, etc).
+Serial communication is recorded during delay cycles, so that's a non-issue.

 ## More information
 Lots of great details regarding Buell's DDFI ECMs can be found at https://ecmspy.com .
 This website played a large part in determining how to communicate with the ECM and making this program possible.